romeorizzi/TALight/README.md

 </details>

 ___
-In the following we assume that `~/TAlight` is the path to this TAlight repo as cloned on your system, i.e., we assumed that this repo has been cloned as a direct child of your home directory, which is the recommended choice.
+In the following we assume that `~/TALight` is the path to this TALight repo as cloned on your system, i.e., we assumed that this repo has been cloned as a direct child of your home directory, which is the recommended choice.
 In case not then you should of course correspondingly adapt our explicit commands to your situation, both here and in the following.
 Of course, you are free to rename it at your will or place it elsewhere as long as you interpret all our instructions (also the following ones) accordingly (do not be afraid: moving/renaming the home folder of a repo on your local machine will not disconnect it from the original repo in the cloud, you can still update it with `git clone` even if you later change its name in local).
 For example, if you use programs like Github Desktop to manage your git repositories (we however suggest using the bash terminal), you are given to choose the location of the repo on your local machine.
 Please, feel free to place the repo folder according to your preferences or conventions.
-We will anyhow call it `~/TAlight` in the following instructions.
-Just replace `~/TAlight` with your path.
+We will anyhow call it `~/TALight` in the following instructions.
+Just replace `~/TALight` with your path.
 E.g., `~/text` becomes `~/yourpath/text`.

 <strong>Two notes of strict attention for Windows users</strong>